 The impact of COVID-19 has caused many disruptions to the admissions process and in the world of higher education overall.

 Circumstances continue to change, and decisions are being made on college campuses daily.

-As each college determines its own admissions policies its best to check each schools’ websites for the most up to date information regarding any changes to the admissions process.
+As each college determines its own admissions policies it's best to check each schools’ website for the most up-to-date information regarding any changes to the admissions process.